narlock/RougeBoss/README.md

 ## Future Improvements
 - Unit Testing
-- Simple Architectural Diagram
+- Add new character models
-- Add additional images
+- Add new animations (utilizing `weapon` attribute)
-- Potentially utilize `weapon` and `powerUp` attributes.

 ## Artwork Usage
-The artwork in narlock's RogueBoss were created by __narlock__.
+The artwork in narlock's Rogue Boss were created by __narlock__.
 Please ask for permission if you plan to use these assets for your own projects.